 2. The best loglines are goals

-Character studies are fun, but characters are defined by the actions they perform.
-A great logline sets up what the character wants... we’ll have to see if they achieve it.
-The best logline examples pose questions that we'll have to watch play out.
+Character studies are fun, but characters are defined by the actions they perform something essential to grasp when figuring out how to write a great logline.
+A great log line sets up what the character wants.
+We’ll have to see if they achieve it.
+The best log line examples pose questions that we'll have to watch play out.

 Django Unchained Example